MicrosoftDocs/bot-docs/articles/bot-service-manage-channels.md

 ---
-title: Configure a bot to run on one or more channels | Microsoft Docs
+title: Configure a bot to run on one or more channels - Bot Service
 description: Learn how to configure a bot to run on one or more channels using the Bot Framework Portal.
 keywords: bot channels, configure, cortana, facebook messenger, kik, slack, skype, azure portal
 author: ivorb